-Data Scientist and researchers have been trying to answer these questions for several years now and have come up with multiple approaches to extract information about the decision process of machine learning models.
+Data scientists and researchers have been trying to answer these questions for several years now and have come up with multiple approaches to extract information about the decision process of machine learning models.

-Some of these methods are model specific whilst others work for every model no matter the complexity.
-Speaking of complexity every data scientist will know of the model interpretability vs. model performance trade-off which basically just says if we increase the complexity of the model it will get harder to interpret it correctly.
+Some of these methods are model-specific, while others work for every model no matter the complexity.
+Speaking of complexity, every data scientist will know of the model interpretability vs. model performance trade-off, which says if we increase the complexity of the model, it will get harder to interpret it correctly.

-Generally, linear models, as well as tree-based models, can be easily interpreted because of their intuitive way of getting to the predictions, but you might need to sacrifice on accuracy since these models are simple and can easily under- or overfit depending on the problem.
+Generally, linear models and tree-based models can be easily interpreted because of their intuitive way of getting to the predictions.
+Still, you might need to sacrifice accuracy since these models are simple and can easily under- or overfit depending on the problem.

-On the other hand, you have more complex models like ensemble models (e.g. Random Forest, XGBoost, …) as well as deep neural networks which are especially hard to interpret because of their complexity.
+On the other hand, you have more complex models like ensemble models (e.g., Random Forest, XGBoost, etc.) and deep neural networks, which are especially hard to interpret because of their complexity.

 Understanding Model Interpretation

-As mentioned above model interpretability tries to understand and explain the steps and decision a machine learning model takes when making predictions.
-It gives us the ability to question the model’s decision and learn about the following aspects.
+As mentioned above, model interpretability tries to understand and explain the steps and decisions a machine learning model takes when making predictions.
+It gives us the ability to question the model's decision and learn about the following aspects.

 - What features/attributes are important to the model?
-You should be able to extract information about what features are important as well as how features interact to create powerful information.
+You should be able to extract information about what features are important and how features interact to create powerful information.

 - Why did the model come to this conclusion?
-You should also have the ability to extract information about specific predictions in order to validate and justify why the model produced a certain result.
+You should also have the ability to extract information about specific predictions to validate and justify why the model produced a certain result.

 Types of Model Interpretability

-Data Scientist and researchers have developed a lot of different types of model interpretability technics over the years.
-These technics can be categorized into different types as described in the excellent free online book “Interpretable Machine Learning, A Guide for Making Black Box Models Explainable”, by Christoph Molnar.
+Data scientists and researchers have developed a lot of different types of model interpretability technics over the years.
+These technics can be categorized into different types as described in the excellent free online book "Interpretable Machine Learning, A Guide for Making Black Box Models Explainable" by Christoph Molnar.

 Local or global?
 Does the interpretation method explain an individual prediction or the entire model behavior?

 How does the model behave in general?
 What features drive predictions?
 Which features are not worth the money and time it takes to collect them?
-These are all important questions a company might ask when considering building a machine learning solution for some kind of task.
-Global model interpretability helps answer these questions by explaining what features are important, how they are important as well as how they interact together.
+These are all important questions a company might ask when considering building a machine learning solution for some task.
+Global model interpretability helps answer these questions by explaining what features are important, how they are important, and how they interact together.

 The importance of a feature is the increase in the prediction error of the model after we permuted the feature’s values, which breaks the relationship between the feature and the true outcome. — Interpretable Machine Learning, A Guide for Making Black Box Models Explainable

-Feature importance is a really straightforward concept which is implemented in most of the major machine learning libraries including Scikit Learn, XGBoost, LightGBM.
+Feature importance is a straightforward concept that is implemented in most of the major machine learning libraries, including Scikit Learn, XGBoost, and LightGBM.

-A feature is considered important if shuffling its values increases the model error by a large amount because this means that the model relies on that feature for the prediction.
-In contrast, a feature is unimportant if shuffling its values has no effect on the error of the model.
+A feature is considered important if shuffling its values increases the model error significantly because that means that the model relies on that feature for the prediction.
+In contrast, a feature is unimportant if shuffling its values does not affect the model's error.

 Partial Dependence Plots (PDP)

-Whilst feature importance shows us what features are important it doesn’t give us information on the effect of a particular change in the feature.
+While feature importance shows us what features are important, it doesn't give us information on the effect of a particular change in the feature.
 A partial dependence plot can show whether the relationship between the target and a feature is linear, exponential or more complex.

 Understand individual predictions

 Why did the model make this specific prediction?
-This question becomes increasingly more important as machine learning models are more and more used in applications like fraud detection or medical tasks because for these kinds of application it is especially important to be able to validate and justify the results produced by a model.
+This question becomes increasingly more important as machine learning models are increasingly used in applications like fraud detection or medical tasks because for these kinds of applications, it is imperative to validate and justify the results produced by a model.